 CEPRA vs. Other NDT Devices for Rebar Corrosion Detection

 The CEPRA technology makes it possible to detect corrosion and measure the corrosion rate in concrete from the surface without the need to have a rebar connection.
 This is a great advantage as it allows us to perform onsite condition assessments quickly and efficiently.
-The CPERA technology offers an accurate method of corrosion rate measurement as it confines the polarization area and does not get affected by the surrounding environment.
+The CEPRA technology offers an accurate method of corrosion rate measurement.
+It confines the polarization area and does not get affected by the surrounding environment.

 Unique Features of CEPRA: